Degubi/Frutty/README.md

   - Start 'Frutty' from desktop.

 ### Level Editor plugin:
-  - Download FruttyEditor.jar from 'Releases'.
+  - Download FruttyLevelEditor.jar from 'Releases'.
   - Move the jar file to the 'plugins' folder inside Frutty's 'app/plugins' directory.
-  - The 'Editor' button should be visible inside the menu.
+  - The 'Level Editor' button should be visible inside the menu.
   - For the map sources download the 'mapsrc' folder from Github.
   - Move it to 'app/mapsrc'.
   - Browse it from the editor.